 Formatting a cover letter is important, but the actual content is even more important.
 This podcast will help you understand how to highlight your most valuable attributes.

-Podcast: Students and Academics
+Podcasts: Students and Academics

 If you are asked to write a college recommendation letter, you have some power over whether that student is accepted into a particular program.
 This podcast covers how to write the introduction, body, and conclusion of a recommendation letter.